|Rare Book & Manuscript Library|

 Restrictions on Access

 This collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
 This collection has no restrictions.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 Responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Gloria Coates Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Columbia University Libraries, Rare Book and Manuscript Library